Double-Bonus/sdrProject/readme.md

-#first clone and install codec2 from github
+# First clone and install codec2 from github

 # ets cmds: